 For instance, years ago when I let a lot of different people crash at my house, a fellow who had reputedly killed people, took my Tarot deck and Colombian poncho.
-The poncho was hand loomed.
+My hand loomed poncho.
 When you looked closely at the fabric, it was quite beautiful.
 Suede had been added where the poncho had become worn.
-When I was told who had taken my things, I said I was going to get my poncho, and I went directly to Claude’s Bar on Canyon Road where I was told the “culprit” had gone.

-In contrast, each time Wells Fargo renews its foreclosure efforts I am hit with waves of stress and extreme anxiety that affects my sleep and destroys my sense of well being.
+In contrast to Killer-Guy taking my poncho, when Wells Fargo renews its foreclosure efforts I’m hit with waves of stress.
+And, extreme anxiety affects my sleep and destroys my sense of well being.
 I’ve often thought what a weak human being I am, and how exceptionally poor my ability to withstand stress is.

 Then my friend, The Great Cheyenne, tweeted some videos to me.
-To my surprise, seeing videos of plants reacting to stress made me understand that my reaction is not a failing peculiar to me because I’m weak.
-The videos showed me that what I feel when I am threatened is what living things feel.
+To my surprise, seeing videos of what plants do when stress strikes made me understand that my reaction is not a failing peculiar to me because I’m weak.
+The videos show that what I feel when I am threatened is what living things feel.

-Being able to feel my reaction to stress as part of what being alive is, made me feel less guilty for falling victim to the stress attached to Wells Fargo’s foreclosure moves.
+Being able to feel my reaction to stress as part of being alive, made me feel less guilty for falling victim to the stress attached to Wells Fargo’s foreclosure moves.

 The videos help me, a lot, I don’t know if they will help you.
 Take a look.

 My thought is that the stress I feel is… “a feeling”, and imagining that I should not feel it is naive.
 After all, even plants instantly feel things and have reactions to those feelings.

 Primary Perceptions by Cleve Backster